Lolo-dot/Homies-Smart-Lock/README.md

 + Connection to an online database with the Smart Lock
 + Assisting on Blynk App development
 #### Gurarshdeep Singh
-+ Devloping a remote Push Button System to remotely lock or unlock the Smart Lock
++ Devloping a remote LED System to display lock or unlock status.
 + Direct Connection with real time database of Smart Lock
 + Working on Blynk App Development/Android App